The Nissan Pathfinder has evolved significantly since 1985. But with so many model years, which ones stand out?

 The Worst Year: 2022

 “Worst” is relative here.
-The 2022 model had some initial problems:
+The 2022 model had some initial issues:

 - Build quality: Some early models had door latch and seat belt sensor problems.